Blackjack200/Blackjack200/README.md

 ### 🧠 Personal Background

-* Diagnosed with ADHD and traits of ASD, which affect my focus, social interactions, and sensory sensitivities.
-These traits allow me to concentrate deeply on technical challenges, especially in coding and debugging.
+* I approach work with a highly focused mindset, enabling me to dive deeply into complex problems and produce high-quality results.
-* ADHD helps me minimize distractions, fostering a strong focus on long-term goals and problem-solving.
+* Comfortable with both independent and collaborative work, I thrive when given the freedom to focus on technical challenges that require concentration.
-* I thrive in environments where I can focus independently, though I am comfortable collaborating when needed.
+* _<del>Diagnosed with ADHD and traits of ASD, which affect my focus, social interactions, and sensory sensitivities. </del>_

 ### 🎮 Gaming Interests